marketpsych/marketpsych/marketpsych/README.md

 ```

 which will take your choice of asset class, period, and frequency and either download the data to disk or to memory.

+## Using it

+A notebook will be provided where you can set parameters through widgets.